Ronald Bosma

 ]

-path, which is the default health endpoint provided by API Management.
+The probe monitors the health of all resources in the backend pool, using the /status-0123456789abcdef path, which is the default health endpoint provided by API Management.

-It’s important to note that the backend will use a normal TLS connection to communicate with API Management because it’s currently not possible to use mTLS between the application gateway and a backend.
-Please refer to the FAQ for more details.
+The backend HTTP settings define the port and protocol to use, the backend hostname and the associated health probe.
+Note that the backend uses a regular TLS connection to communicate with API Management.
+It’s currently not possible to use mTLS between the Application Gateway and a backend pool.
+See the FAQ for more details.

 requestRoutingRules: [